 One thing that’s missing from Plum Guide, though, is that they don’t currently have a filter to let you find their more sustainable properties.

 So I asked them for a list of all of their vacation homes that have some kind of eco-friendly features – renewable energy, salvaged building materials, rainwater recycling, etc. They kindly obliged, and I started combing through the list and taking notes.

 Most of the properties were on the pricey side.

 But I realized some of their luxurious European villas actually became quite affordable rentals if you filled up all the bedrooms.

 These villas would make ideal destinations for a special-occasion group trip – maybe a relaxing family reunion or a memorable get-away with friends.
 I’ve also added some logistical notes and trip planning ideas to each.
 (I just couldn’t help myself!)

-(For the exclusive, full list of all of Plum Guide’s eco-friendly rental properties, sign up for my email list below and I’ll send you a link (instantly) to download it as a PDF.)
+(For the exclusive, full list of all of Plum Guide’s eco-friendly rental properties, sign up for my email list below and I’ll send you a link (instantly) to view or download it.)